pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 > Before you start, make sure that your Simcard is registered and activated with your carrier.

-When using the SigFox network, **Always** connect the appropriate LoRa antenna to your device.
-See the figures below for the correct antenna placement
+When using the LTE network, **Always** connect the appropriate antenna to your device.
+See the figures below for the correct antenna placement.

 |  Gpy | Fipy  |
 |---|---|